The Butler School of Piano Technology

 The technical segment of the course is not separate from the tuning segment.
 Most students will begin the technical segment after they're at least halfway through the tuning segment.
 This is an essential aspect of your training.
 "You can't tune a piano if the notes don't play."
 Repair and regulation are part of earning your diploma from The Butler School of Piano Technology and obtaining your certification from the Piano Technicians Guild.

 Frequency is the most critical aspect of practicing.
-The more practice times in a week, the better; the more practice times in a day, the better.
-For those with busy schedules, a minimum of 3 days a week is enough to show improvement.
-Seven days a week is necessary for those wanting to complete the course in 9-12 months.
+The more often you practice in a week and in a day, the better.
+For those with busy schedules, practicing at least 3 days a week is enough to show improvement.
+However, those wanting to complete the course in 9-12 months should practice every day.

-For example, research suggests that it takes virtuosos an average of 10,000 hours to master their skill, but amateurs only 20 focused hours on learning the fundamental basics of a skill.
-To reach 10,000 hours, one would have to practice 3 hours a day for nine years, 2 hours a day for 14 years, or an hour a day for 27 years.
-To reach 20 hours, one would have to practice 2 hours a day for ten days, an hour a day for 20 days, or a half-hour for 40 days.
-This is much more manageable, and I suggest students make consecutive goals of 20 hours each (preferably in 10 weeks or less), mastering a subset of skills each time.
-As a weekly goal, I have found it takes a minimum of 2 hours each week spread over three days to show improvement.
-Less than that will set a student up for frustration and failure.
-More focused practice will almost always equal more success.
+For example, it takes virtuosos an average of 10,000 hours to master their skill, while amateurs only need 20 focused hours to learn the fundamental basics of a skill.
+To reach 10,000 hours of practice, one would have to practice 3 hours a day for 9 years, 2 hours a day for 14 years, or 1 hour a day for 27 years.
+To reach 20 hours, one would have to practice 2 hours a day for 10 days, 1 hour a day for 20 days, or 30 minutes for 40 days.
+This is much more manageable, and I suggest students set consecutive goals of 20 hours each (preferably in 10 weeks or less), mastering a subset of skills each time.
+In my experience, it takes a minimum of 2 hours spread over three days each week to show improvement.
+Less than that sets a student up for frustration and failure, while more focused practice almost always leads to more success.

-Additional income may come from accessory sales, rebuilding, piano rentals, and retail sales.
-There are over 17 million pianos in the United States, and the need for qualified piano technicians will continue to grow.
+The cost of piano tunings can vary depending on the location.
+In some areas, tunings range from $75 to $125, while in the Washington D.C. area, they range from $165.00 to $330.00.
+A full-time, experienced tuner/technician can earn between $35,000 and $125,000 per year.
+Additional income opportunities may come from accessory sales, piano rebuilding, rentals, and retail sales.
+There are over 17 million pianos in the United States, and the demand for qualified piano technicians is expected to continue growing.
 (Source: U.S. Department of Labor, Bureau of Labor Statistics and 1999 PTG Member Survey)